-When you award the DSA you…
+When you award a DSA or a CSA, you…

 - reduce the number of children killed or seriously injured due to preventable injuries;

 - provide scholarships and leadership training to members of our Service Leadership Programs; and

 - award grants to Kiwanis and SLP clubs and divisions throughout the District for community service projects.

 DSA/CSA recipients receive a beautiful plaque in recognition of their commitment to their community.

 Presentation of the Distinguished Service Award or Community Service Award